jawadr9899/teyrs/README.md

-# TeRS (tay-ars)
+# TeyRS (tay-rs)

-**TeRS** is a terminal-based file explorer and command execution tool written in Rust.
+**TeyRS** is a terminal-based file explorer and command execution tool written in Rust.
 It provides a colorful and interactive interface for navigating directories, executing shell commands, and viewing file metadata.

 ![RSExplorer Screenshot](assets/screenshot.png)